THE EXPANDED CONVEYOR TECHNOLOGY

 For the sake of a fair comparison it was important to structurally optimize the alternate elevating systems, especially the conventional 15° slope conveyor.
 It is well known that structural bents and towers become massive and expensive with height.
 In order to minimize the mass and cost of structural steel, the structural spans with height must be increased to minimize the number of very high and massive bents.
 In this case truss spans were chosen, beginning from grade, of 30.5 m, 45.7 m and 61 m (100 ft, 150 ft and 200 ft) for the first, second and third pairs of trusses.
 Having established approximate structural optimization for the conventional 15° conveyor, silo wall locations at the bents were chosen.

-Figures 6 and 7 show the relative make-up of the investment costs.
-Fig. 6 graphs the investment in conveyor equipment and components.
+The figures below show the relative make-up of the investment costs.
+The first figure graphs the investment in conveyor equipment and components.
 This includes belting, idlers, pulleys, drives, switches etc. It can be seen that the investments increase linearly with height.
 Furthermore, the conventional 15° conveyor has always the lowest investment in conveyor equipment and components while the vertical sandwich belt conveyor is always the highest.
 This is due to the required wider belts and corresponding equipment.
-The great cost differentials between the conventional 15⁰ slope conveyor and the sandwich belt conveyors are owing to the great difference in structural steel requirements, as illustrated in Fig. 7.
+The great cost differentials between the conventional 15⁰ slope conveyor and the sandwich belt conveyors are owing to the great difference in structural steel requirements, as illustrated in the second figure.
 The steel in this case includes all truss spans, bents, terminal framing, covers, access walkways and stairways, chutes, skirts etc.

-Table 3 summarizes some of the latest sandwich belt high-angle conveyor systems.
+This table summarizes some of the latest Sandwich Belt high-angle conveyor systems.
 Each has its unique project account and reason why it was the best solution.
 Four projects which are examples of the significant indirect costs are examined.

 The building is shorter and narrower because of the high angle conveyors, minimizing the environmental foot print, the building costs and the fuel costs to heat the facilities in winter.

 The indirect costs are also real and significant at the Port of Adelaide, NSW, Australia.
 There the savings are in dock costs.
-Figure 10 shows the Snake Ship Loader maneuvering easily within a narrow dock space.
+The photo above shows the Snake Ship Loader maneuvering easily within a narrow dock space.
 The height required to load the Panamax class ships could not be accomplished with the low angle of the conventional ship loaders.
 Extensive additional dock construction would be required with the conventional systems.

 Most interesting is the latest commercial system as it dramatizes the high angle advantage from a practical, environmental and cost standpoint.